top of page

 Stuttering

-Stuttering is a fluency disorder that affects speech-motor coordination and results in a disruption of forward flowing speech.
-Each person who stutters is likely to experience the characteristics differently.
-In our work with adults and teenagers, we address three major stuttering areas: core behaviours, secondary behaviours, and negative feelings and beliefs about stuttering; and we do this in a flexible and individualized way.
+Stuttering (also called "stammering") is a speech difference that affects speech-motor coordination and results in a disruption of forward flowing speech.
+Each person who stutters is likely to experience the characteristics if stuttering differently.
+In our work with adults, we address three major stuttering areas: core behaviours, secondary behaviours, and unhelpful feelings, attitudes and beliefs about stuttering; and we do this in a creative, flexible, and individualized way.

-Once we achieve easy-feeling, free-flowing speech together in our sessions, we work together to extend this goodness to more challenging levels in an individualized way, so you can feel independent and confident in navigating stuttering moments in day-to-day life.
+Once we achieve easy-feeling, free-flowing speech together in our sessions, we'll set a plan to begin extending our "flow" to more challenging situations in a controlled way.
+We'll gradually extend time between sessions as you begin feeling more independent and confident in navigating stuttering moments in day-to-day life.

 • Substituting desired vocabulary or rephrasing sentences to avoid a potential disfluency